(2-minute read)

 Genesis 22:6-8, Jasher 23:49-58, Jubilees 18:5-7

-So they went both of them together.
+So the two of them continued on together.

 Isaac is placed on the altar